Trump, Kim share historic handshake - AFP

 And it is part of what Trump calls a "one-time" offer to resolve the stand-off through diplomacy.

-On the table is the vexed question of denuclearisation -- a word that means vastly different things to the two parties.
+On the table is the vexed question of denuclearisation -- a euphemism that means vastly different things to the two parties.

 It remains far from clear that Pyongyang is willing to give up its nukes -— weapons that the regime sees as its ultimate guarantee of survival.